queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 29,750

-Whenever you lose hit points, you may use your reaction to expend one medi-gel (provided you have any medi-gel remaining)..
+Whenever you lose hit points, you may use your reaction to expend one medi-gel (provided you have any medi-gel remaining).

 ___Set Bonus (2 of 2).___ When you make a Charisma-based skill check, your Charisma is considered to be a 19.
 This has no effect if your Charisma is higher than 19.